JuliaGraphs/MultilayerGraphs.jl/paper/JuliaCon2023.md

 **MultilayerGraphs.jl** is a Julia package for the creation, manipulation and analysis of multilayer graphs, which have been adopted to model of a wide range of complex systems from bio-chemical to socio-technical networks.

-It is integrated within the **JuliaGraphs** ecosystem extending **Graphs.jl** with several multilayer-specific methods and metrics including the multilayer eigenvector centrality, the multilayer modularity and the Von Newman entropy.

 ## Description

 [**MultilayerGraphs.jl**](https://github.com/JuliaGraphs/MultilayerGraphs.jl) is a Julia package for the creation, manipulation and analysis of the structure, dynamics and functions of multilayer graphs.